interactiveimmersivehq/Introduction-to-touchdesigner/GLSL/12-6-Importing-Shadertoy.md

 https://www.shadertoy.com/view/MdlGDM

 ##### Setup
 Start by creating a GLSL TOP and an Info DAT.
 Put the GLSL TOP's name in the Info Dat's ‘Operator field’.
-Set the GLSL TOP's resolution to `Custom` in 'Common' parameter and enter and then enter 1280 and 720.
+Set the GLSL TOP's resolution to 'Custom' and then enter 1280 x 720.
 Copy the code from Shadertoy and paste it into the 'glsl1_pixel' DAT, replacing the code that was there by default.
 Now we need to set up the sources.
-For this example, we're just going to create two ‘Movie File In’ TOPs and select 2 pictures that are the same resolution as the GLSL TOP (1280 x 720), such as one of Peter Mettlers images or 'Trillium'.
+For this example, we're just going to create two ‘Movie File In’ TOPs and select 2 pictures that are the same resolution as the GLSL TOP (1280 x 720), ‘Mettler.3.jpg’ and 'Trillium.jpg'.

 ##### Main Function and its Parameters
-In Shadertoy, the main function and paramters are:
+In Shadertoy, the main function and paramters are:<br>
-`mainImage( out vec4 fragColor, in vec2 fragCoord )`
+`mainImage( out vec4 fragColor, in vec2 fragCoord )`<br>
-but we'll change that to:
+but we'll change that to:<br>
-`main()`
+`main()`<br>
-withouth the parameters.
-To replace the fragColor argument that we removed, we'll go up to the top of the code and insert:
-`layout(location = 0) out vec4 fragColor;`
+To replace the fragColor argument that we removed, we'll go up to the top of the code and insert:<br> `layout(location = 0) out vec4 fragColor;`<br>
 Next, we'll search for all references to `fragCoord` and replace them with `gl_FragCoord`.

 ```